yxlin/ggdmc/README.md

 6. The Piecewise LBA model 0; GPU-based PDA likelihoods; type = "plba0_gpu",
 7. The Piecewise LBA model 1; GPU-based PDA likelihoods; type = "plba1_gpu",
 8. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
-9. The leaky, competing accumulator model.
+9. The leaky, competing accumulator model (Experimental!).

 4 to 8 are separated from the latest version of the package.
-For these PDA-based models see my BRM paper and associated packages there.
+For these PDA-based models see my BRM paper and associated packages there (osf project).
 9 is in a separate module, which has yet incorporated.
 See the LCA [tutorial](https://yxlin.github.io/cognitive-model/lca/) for its testing result, using MLE.